-Glue traps do not discriminate against certain animals, and they do not just stick to mice!
-If you place a glue trap outdoors, then you will catch other living things.
+Glue traps do not discriminate against certain animals and do not just stick to mice!
+If you place a glue trap outdoors, you will catch other living things.
 Even birds have been known to land on glue traps.

 Just don’t do it!
 Don’t use glue traps at all (hopefully, you get the message).

 A Mouse Has Escaped A Glue Trap – What Can I Do?

 My honest opinion is to stop using glue traps to catch mice!